microsoft/vscode-docs/docs/editor/extension-marketplace.md

 To download an extension, search for it in the Extensions view, right-click on an extension from the results, and select **Download VSIX**.

 > [!NOTE]
-> The download option is only available for extensions that are not already installed.
-This experience is currently available in VS Code Insiders and will be available in VS Code Stable in the November release (1.96).
+> The download option is available as of VS Code release 1.96, and is only available for extensions that are not installed yet.

 ### Can I stop VS Code from providing extension recommendations?